OUPL/MLCert/README.md

-# OUPL/MLCert
+# MLCert

-`OUPL/MLCert` is a collection of software tools and libraries for doing verified machine learning in the Coq proof assistant, where by "verified machine learning in Coq" we mean learning with certified generalization guarantees (e.g., bounds on expected accuracy of learned models).
-A technical report describing `OUPL/MLCert` is forthcoming.
+`MLCert` is a collection of software tools and libraries for doing verified machine learning in the Coq proof assistant, where by "verified machine learning in Coq" we mean learning with certified generalization guarantees (e.g., bounds on expected accuracy of learned models).
+A technical report describing `MLCert` is forthcoming.

 ## BUILD